FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 ### Traversing the DOM tree

 We can't always target the exact element we want.
-Sometimes we want a sibling or a parent of an element and we have to traverse the DOM tree to get to it.
+Sometimes we want a sibling or a parent of an element, and we have to traverse the DOM tree to get to it.

 ```js
 let box = $(".box");